Valley of the Moon Essential Oils

 This is the mildest of the eucalyptus, safe for children and the elderly.
 Eucalyptus Smithi is the only Eucalyptus essential oil that should be used on children.
 Eucalyptus Globulus which is the most common is usually rectified and is not suitable for children.
 A top note in aromatherapy, this oil is said to be helpful for chest infections, to facilitate breathing.
 Can be used as a preventative as it effects the entire respiratory system and immune system.
 It is also an effective analgesic and is one of the best oils for sore muscles and joints.
 Used in a diffuser, Eucalyptus Smithi makes a good room disinfectant.Note: Use Eucalyptus Smithi in the same way as the globulus.
 It is milder in its chemical composition.

-Safety Precautions Eucalyptus Essential Oils have been found to be non-sensitizing to the skin; however, they are poisonous if ingested, and even small amounts can be fatal.
+With the new safety warnings cautioning restricted use of the Eucalypts and other oils high in cineole with toddlers and babies, mothers are always seeking oils they can safely diffuse to help with stuffy noses and congestion.
+Robert Tisserand has recommended the conifers, across the board, as safe and gentle decongestants.
+Eucalyptus Essential Oils have been found to be non-sensitizing to the skin; however, they are poisonous if ingested, and even small amounts can be fatal.
 Not appropriate for use with babies and small children.

 Essential Oils A-E | Essential Oils F-L

 Essential Oils M-P |Essential Oils R-Z